 - 90 EC specific discipline expertise courses: students follow either (1) courses offered by bachelor programmes offered by one of the following EUR School: ESE, ESL, ESSB, ESHCC, ESHPM, Erasmus MC, RSM or EUC, or (2) a recognized Dutch university bachelor programme or (3) a recognized non-Dutch university bachelor programme that adheres to the language requirements as specified in article 2.2. - 60 EC introductory and advanced philosophy courses: see course overview below. - 15 EC specific discipline courses: students follow a selection of elective courses dependent on the student's chosen discipline.
 The choices per discipline can be found on MyEUR.
-The full list of electives can be found in the course overview below. - 15 EC bachelor thesis & milestones: in which the student is required to articulate the link between their philosophical expertise and discipline expertise, as specified in Article 3.7 of these Regulations.
+The full list of electives can be found in the course overview below. - 15 EC bachelor thesis & milestones: in which the student is required to articulate the link between their philosophical expertise and discipline expertise.